dahln/dotnet-installer/README.md

  - OR
  - Use Git to clone the repo, then run the files

+When a minor .NET update is published, simple run the "uninstaller.sh" script and then run the latest "installer-x.0.sh" script.
+For example, if you are currently running 6.0.2, run the uninstall and then the install, 6.0.3 should now be installed.
+Verify with "dotnet --info".

 ## Download and run the files (Recommended)

 #### dotnet 6